2018 Geneva Motor Show preview: Something for everyone

 We're also going to get to feast our peepers on the first AMG version of the hot new G-Class that debuted in Detroit in January.
 The new G63 will have AMG's now-ubiquitous twin-turbo V8 that will, in this trim, produce 577 horsepower and be bolted to a nine-speed automatic transmission.

-The bread-and-butter C-Class is getting a facelift, as well, and we're also looking forward to a new Maybach S-Class that once again looks more like its own sub brand and not just an S600 with extra badges.
+The bread-and-butter C-Class is getting a facelift and the C43 version gets a mild 23 horsepower bump along with a bigger COMAND screen.
+No MBUX for you, C-Class!
+We're also looking forward to a new Maybach S-Class that once again looks more like its own sub brand and not just an S650 with extra badges.

-Lastly, we get to see the production version of the new A-Class which we'll be getting -- in some form -- the first time ever in the US of A. It's set to slot in below the CLA-Class.
+Lastly, we get to see the production version of the new A-Class which we'll be getting -- as a sedan, no cool hatch for us -- the first time ever in the US of A. It's set to slot in below the CLA-Class which means a (hopefully) sub-$30,000 price tag for us millennial Americans.

 Polestar